mrazomej/bayesian_fitness/code/exploratory/README.md

   the mean fitness for each time point using the neutral strains.
 - `bayesian_mutant_fitness.ipynb`: Notebook used to develop the model that infers the fitness for all adaptive mutants.
+- `kinsler_fitness_eda.ipynb`: Exploratory data analysis for the inferences done on the manually-curated Kinsler et al., 2020 datasets.